tgirke/Nvim-R_Tmux/README.md

 ### 2.1 Quick install of Nvim-R-Tmux

-The following provides a convenience quick install option to configure the Nvim-R-Tmux environment described in a user's home directory.
-This assumes that recent version of [Neovim](#neovim) and optionally [Tmux](#tmux) are already installed on a user's system.
-If not then steps 2.2 and 2.3 need to be completed first.
+The following provides a convenience quick install option to configure the Nvim-R-Tmux environment described below in a user's home directory.
+This assumes that recent versions of [Neovim](#neovim) and optionally [Tmux](#tmux) are already pre-installed on a user's system.
+If this is not the case, then steps 2.2 (or 5.2) and 2.3 (or 5.3) need to be completed first.

-Note, executing the below [`Install_Nvim-R_Tmux.sh`](https://github.com/tgirke/Install_Nvim-R_Tmux/blob/main/Install_Nvim-R_Tmux.sh) script will activate custom config files/directories in a user's home directory, including: `.bashrc`, `.tmux.conf`, `.Rprofile`, `.config/` and
+Note, executing as shown below the [`Install_Nvim-R_Tmux.sh`](https://github.com/tgirke/Install_Nvim-R_Tmux/blob/main/Install_Nvim-R_Tmux.sh) script will activate custom config files/directories in a user's home directory, including: `.bashrc`, `.tmux.conf`, `.Rprofile`, `.config/` and